What Does Eligible Mean on a Background Check? (The Good News)

 However, eligible isn’t the only background check status code.
 And, each one means somethings specific, depending on the type of check that’s being performed.

-For example, decisional, dismissed, cancelled, and R1 and R2 are just a few of codes used by agencies to track the progress of a background check.
+For example, decisional, dismissed, cancelled, and R1 and R2 are just a few of the codes used by agencies to track the progress of a background check.

 What each term means and how it’s used will depend on the company that is performing the background check.
 If you want to be 100% certain about “What does eligible mean on a background check”, a good idea is to research the company performing the check and see if they have a key that explains the different terms they use, and then run a background check on yourself to verify that your history is clear.

-This guide explains why someone might get an “eligible” status on a background check, and what the other status codes meas as well, so that users there are still other terms that individuals should be aware of when undergoing a background check.
+This guide explains why someone might get an “eligible” status on a background check, and what the other status codes mean as well, so that users there are still other terms that individuals should be aware of when undergoing a background check.

-What Does Score Eligible Mean On A Background Check?
+What Does Score Eligible Mean on a Background Check?

 These days, the vast majority of pre-employment background checks are performed by large background check companies.
-These companies are hired by businesses such as Walmart or Home Depot, to perform background checks on the behalf of the company.
+These companies are hired by businesses such as Walmart or Home Depot, to perform background checks on behalf of the company.

 With various fair hiring laws and other anti-discrimination laws to look out for, companies are liable to make mistakes that can cost the company thousands in legal fees.
 This is an especially major issue for things like social media background check laws which can often lead companies into legal gray areas regarding anti-discrimination and privacy laws.2